 Over time, FFI has developed strong links with communities surrounding key sites of the fruit and nut forest.
 We have built these relationships steadily over the years through awareness activities with schools, harvest festivals and supplying essential equipment.
 Co-funding from the Darwin Initiative and the Christenson Fund has strengthened this work; providing livelihood opportunities and reinforcement of traditional cultural values related to the forest.
-This has contributed to eight community members actively engaging in the conservation of Niedzwetzky’s apple and Bukharan pear, through voluntarily planting seeds and raising saplings for reinforcement efforts.
+This has contributed to community members actively engaging in the conservation of Niedzwetzky’s apple and Bukharan pear through voluntarily planting seeds and raising saplings for reinforcement efforts.

 For more information on this project, please contact email@example.com